dentaku65/pelisalacartait/README.x.md

 A restart of Kodi is needed after this installation

-Issues Guardaserie: due to the plot feature the loading of the lists are very slow
+Issues Guardaserie: due to the plot feature the loading of the lists are very slow (it takes up to 5 minutes to have the list)

-Issues Cineblog01: not fully tested
+Issues Cineblog01: not fully tested, Anime part do not retrive cocntents (loading in persistent mode)